GlennVL-AP/cpp-programming-slides/slides/session_3/index.md

 ---

-Types are a form of precondition that is enforced by the compiler.
+Types are a form of pre-condition that is enforced by the compiler.

 ---

-Some preconditions we can enforce by writing code.
+Some pre-conditions we can enforce by writing code.

 ---

-Some preconditions cannot be expressed as code, but can be added as a comment.
+Some pre-conditions cannot be expressed as code, but can be added as a comment.

 ---

-##### Postconditions
+##### Post-conditions

 ---

-A postcondition is a promise a function makes if and only if all preconditions are satisfied.
+A post-condition is a promise a function makes if and only if all pre-conditions are satisfied.

 ---